 Non-English Teaching Visa Requirements

-• College degree in the field of expertise if teaching at a higher education institution aka university or college
+- College degree in the field of expertise if teaching at a higher education institution such as a university or college

 Criminal Background Check

-Getting a criminal background check in your hometown, even despite the fact that you may or may have not lived there in recent months or years, may be required.
+Getting a criminal background check in your hometown, even if you have not lived there in recent months or years, may be required.

-Depending on which nationality you are and what country you are applying from, the entire process can take 3 to 6 months before you can actually enter China.
+Depending on your nationality and what country you are applying from, the entire process can take 3 to 6 months before you can actually enter China.
 Begin this process as soon as possible.

-Teaching Nomad offers a fantastic authentication service if you need help getting your criminal background check notarized in the US.
+Teaching Nomad offers an authentication service if you need help getting your criminal background check notarized in the US.

 Language Requirements